gauri2426-lab/Sales-Data-Analysis-using-Excel/README.md

-Here's a cleaned-up and professionally formatted version of the README for **Vrinda Store Annual Report 20202 - Dashboard**.
-You can copy and paste it with the formatting preserved:

----

 # Vrinda Store Annual Report 20202 – Dashboard README

 This document provides an overview of the **Vrinda Store Annual Report 20202 Dashboard**, developed in Microsoft Excel.
 The dashboard delivers actionable insights into sales performance, customer demographics, order trends, and channel contributions to support data-driven decision-making.